anayanapalli/anayanapalli.github.io/_posts/2024-05-03-what-is-the-difference-between-leadership-and-management.md

 title: "What Is the Difference Between Leadership and Management?"
 ---

 > "Your title makes you a manager.
-Your people make you a leader." - Bill Campbell
+Your people make you a leader." —Bill Campbell

 **Note:** This post is based on an excerpt from the book ["The Making of a Manager"](https://www.amazon.ca/Making-Manager-What-Everyone-Looks/dp/0735219567){:target="\_blank"} by the amazing Julie Zhuo.